 All things being equal, education and experience should be enough to ensure that a jobseeker fits in perfectly with your staff.
-Nevertheless, you could hedge your bets by finding out ahead of time how the candidates will do with things like communication, pace and need for structure.
+Nevertheless, you could hedge your bets by finding out how the candidates will do with things like communication, pace, and need for structure.
 Moreover, you can predict how they might interact with long-established as well as demanding customers.

-By targeting your hiring decisions with employment assessment tools, it’s easier to fill critical positions with confidence.
+Targeting your hiring decisions with employment assessment tools makes it easier to fill critical positions with confidence.
 Is it possible that the new hire will walk out in a week?
-Sure; however, it’s far less likely.
+Sure, however, it’s far less likely.

 Are you looking for someone to groom for leadership or an advanced position in the future?
 This candidate has a different approach to work than someone who intends to be a top performer in the sales or service department long term.